hellerve/blog/wip/Reading_Review:_System_Dynamics.md

 - [What's Yours is Mine](https://www.orbooks.com/catalog/whats-mine-tom-slee-2nd-ed/)
   by *Tom Slee* “on AirBnB, Uber, Lyft, Taskrabbit, open source software, and related economics”.
-- [Perfecting Sound Forever: An Aural History of Recorded Music](http://www.wordyard.com/2010/08/04/perfecting-sound-forever-great-book-on-history-of-recording/) by *Greg Milner*, where I have to read the section on the “loudness war”, apparently.
+- [Perfecting Sound Forever: An Aural History of Recorded Music](http://www.wordyard.com/2010/08/04/perfecting-sound-forever-great-book-on-history-of-recording/) by *Greg Milner*, where Sumana particularly recommends that I read the section on the 'loudness war'.
 - “Doing Interview-based Qualitative Research: A Learner's Guide” by *Eva Magnusson and Jeanne Marecek* and
 - “Shane, The Lone Ethnographer: A Beginner's Guide to Ethnography” by *Sally